 “Sixteen?”
 How?
 She’d failed utterly at being a seductress with him, and her only other act was being a marginally-believable drunk.
 “Sixteen vampires you took out yourself with nothing but a stake and your cleavage?
 Makes me ashamed of my kind, it does.”

-Her chin lifted in indignation.
+Her chin lifted.
 “I would have killed more if I hadn’t been too young to get into bars, since they’re vampire trolling grounds, not to mention all the times I had to take off when my grandfather got sick.”

 A mechanical “ping” came from the other side of the cave, indicating a new text.
 Bones left to read it.
 He’d uploaded Cat’s SIM card from her mobile and sent it to his hacker friend, Ted.
 If there was deleted information on there from Cat’s vampire boss, Ted would find it.